 Another great thing is that since gamification operates through stages, it’s easier for you to provide learners with feedback consistently throughout the course rather than after its completion.

 There are many ways to include gamification during an online course.
 Some LMS solutions can have these capabilities built-in but in cases where they don’t, you can use external software to develop and deploy games as assessments in your courses.
 Some of these tools include Influitive, Hoopla, and Rise.

 You can start off with a gamified quiz and once that kicks off, you can proceed to game-based learning and gamified learning paths next.
 It may take some time for you to figure out what route works best for your learners but as long as you’ve identified the objective and are developing the experience around it, the effort will pay off in spades.

 With the growing popularity of e-learning, you have to stay agile and adapt to the changing landscape of learning.
 Practicing and adopting these new training tools will help you create material that engages learners in a time where keeping their attention is more difficult than ever.

 But remember, technology is just one piece of it all.
-Your courses and all its elements will be fueled by the objectives you set out as the trainer and by your enthusiasm in helping learners learn.
+Your courses and all their elements will be fueled by the objectives you set out as the trainer and by your enthusiasm in helping learners learn.